 Michele Renée uses skill and expertise gained from over two decades of high school social studies teaching and 15 years of running programs at Dharmalaya to inform her work at the PROUT Institute.
 Together with Ronald Logan, Michele developed the Community Transformations Program.
 She is responsible for communications, social networking, and program coordination.
 Her inspiration comes from mentoring and learning from the young people that participate in Institute programs, and connecting the points of light while weaving the web of a new society.
 Her background includes a B.A. in geography and anthropology, as well as archaeology, and aerial photography work in the Caribbean and North Africa.
-She also manages the Dharmalaya Center.
+She manages the Dharmalaya Center.

 Jason Schreiner serves as President of PROUT Institute, is Instructor of Environmental Studies at the University of Oregon, and is a Faculty Consultant with the UO Teaching Engagement Program at the University of Oregon Office of the Provost.
 The PROUT Institute’s chief public speaker, Jason brings a passion and deep understanding of social and political theory, liberation philosophy, and PROUT to inspire the students in training at the Institute.
 Jason’s contributions are informed by his background in farming (conventional and organic) and working in community organizations, having served as Director of Development for the Kansas Rural Center, a nonprofit that promotes sustainable agriculture and local food security, and as Outreach and Communications Director for Goal One Coalition, an Oregon-based nonprofit organization that engaged citizens to participate in land use decisions in order to create livable communities and sustainable economies.

 Strategic Development & Learning